Ciachula/PBIPortfolio4/README.md

 # PowerBI - Portfolio Project 1
 ## Business Task
-- To get the most business information from the dateset.
+- To get the most business information from the dataset.
 - Make conclusions from charts
 ## Tools
 - Docker